Listen Live

 A Look Into the Markets

-This past week, interest rates ticked slightly higher as inflation remains sticky.
-Let’s discuss what happened as we prepare for the big Fed meeting next week.
+This past week, interest rates ticked higher in response to a higher-than-expected inflation reading.
+Let’s discuss what happened and investigate the week ahead.

 Economic Calendar